 In September 1845, farmers in Ireland were devastated to find that their potato crops had suddenly turned black and begun to rot.
 What was causing this?
 No one knew.
 What they did know was that whatever was causing this was somehow spread through the air.
 The farmers didn’t know what to do.

 Things got even worse the following year.
 The potatoes still wouldn’t be grown.
 The poor farmers had no money to pay their landlords because they didn’t have any potatoes to sell.
 Many landlords kicked them out.
-With no food, no money, nowhere to live, many were forced to take their families and live in workhouses or migrate to America.
+With no food, no money, and no place to live, many were forced to take their families and live in workhouses or migrate to America.

 Leaving for America